ctrl-alt-del/devenv/README.md

 ## WAMP
-Download the latest WAMP for Windows from [here](http://www.wampserver.com/en/)
+[**WAMP**](http://www.wampserver.com/en/) stands for Windows-Apache-MySQL-PHP; it is a stack emulating server behaviors for web application development.

-Choose the appropriate Thread Safe zip to download, either x86 or x64 based on your operation system.
+Choose the appropriate Thread Safe zip to download, either `x86` or `x64` based on your operation system.

 Install the downloaded file to /c/usr/bin/wamp, or whatever directory you chose.
 Keep installation configurations default.